-Ghosts in Ireland, like ghosts all round the world, can attach themselves to families or in particular family members.
+Ghosts in Ireland, like ghosts all around the world, can attach themselves to families or in particular family members.
 The Derrygonnelly farmhouse ghost seemed to do just that.

-This haunting of a family, in particular their daughter, takes place in a Derrygonnelly farmhouse just outside Enniskillen in County Fermanagh in the late 19th Century.
+This haunting of a family, in particular, their daughter, takes place in a Derrygonnelly farmhouse.
+Located just outside Enniskillen in County Fermanagh the events took place in the late 19th Century.

 The Derrygonnelly farmhouse

 Farmhouses around the 19th Century in Ireland typically consisted of a living room, which would have also been used as a kitchen, and two rooms off to the side which would have been bedrooms divided out among the family.

 Of course, there would have been no such thing as electricity.
 If you were lucky oil lamps would have been the order of the day.
 All cooking and heat would have come from a large open fire burning mainly wood and turf.

 This farmhouse consisted of the farmer, who was widowed, his son, and four daughters.
 The eldest of these children was Maggie who was around twenty when the haunting started and they seemed to center on her.